wp-plugins/comment-signature/Readme.txt

 For more information : http://buffercode.com/project/comment-signature/

 == Changelog ==
+= 2.2 =
-= 2.1 =
+* Admin can able to restrict the number of characters for Signature = 2.1 =
 * User can add horizontal line separation width
 * User can add the margin for horizontal line to override the theme CSS